-The first thing I’d put on the table in connection with how we handle manuscripts that need a lot of work could, I hope, go without saying.
+The first thing I’d put on the table in connection with how we handle very flawed manuscripts can, I hope, go without saying.
 And that’s that we never want to be discouraging to an author.
-There’s no pleasure in telling a writer that a manuscript needs rewriting rather than editing or that its flaws run deeper than even an intensive developmental edit can reasonably be expected to fix.
-But our commitment to telling writers the truth and presenting a realistic assessment of their chances at successful publication is fundamental to our support of the writer’s journey, no matter his or her skill or experience level.
-And it’s something we take seriously.
+There’s no pleasure in telling a writer that a manuscript needs deep rewriting rather than editing or that its flaws run deeper than an intensive developmental edit can reasonably be expected to fix.
+But our commitment to telling writers the truth and presenting a realistic assessment of their chances at successful publication is fundamental to our support of the writer’s journey, no matter what his or her experience level.
+And this is an obligation we take seriously.

-What makes this “tough love” easier to give is how much most authors genuinely appreciate being told the truth.
-While we do come across the occasional writer who doesn’t take criticism well, the vast majority of folks who come to us seem to understand how destructive false encouragement is to the creative process.
-Because we don’t summarily dismiss work the way an agent or publisher typically has to due to time constraints, but instead provide substantive, specific explanations about what’s not working and what the author may have to learn, the writer gets plenty to work with should he or she desire to fix what’s wrong or at least move things in the right direction.
+What makes this easier is how much most authors genuinely appreciate being told the truth.
+While we do come across the occasional author who doesn’t take criticism well, the vast majority of writers who come to us seem to understand how destructive false encouragement is to the creative process.
+Because we don’t summarily dismiss work the way an agent or publisher typically has to due to time constraints, but instead provide substantive, specific explanations about what’s not working and what the author may have to learn, the writer gets plenty to work with to fix what’s wrong or at least move things in the right direction.

 Some writers are happy to dig in and completely rethink projects around a stronger premise, a more original and engaging plot, or whatever deconstruction and reconstruction is necessary to rescue a promising but deeply flawed novel.
-Others throw in the towel and get to work on a different project, often with a better understanding of some fundamentals of fiction technique, thanks to the editor’s explanation of why the initial effort wasn’t working.
-Others give up on writing altogether, or at least novel writing, once they see how much work is involved in learning how to write a good novel that can have a shot at successful publication.
+Others move on and get to work on a different project, often with a better understanding of some fundamentals of fiction technique, thanks to their editor’s breakdown of why the initial effort wasn’t working.
+Some may even give up on writing altogether, or at least fiction writing, once they see how much work is involved in learning how to write a good novel that can have a shot at successful publication.

-The feedback we provide will take on a different flavor depending on the nature of the work it addresses, so an evaluation of a fundamentally strong manuscript with a good story, engaging characters, and a terrific narrative voice is going to look different from an evaluation of something that has none of these attributes.
-What we promise is to be thorough, honest, fair in our analysis, and provide valuable feedback regardless of the state of the manuscript or the level of experience of the author.
+The feedback we provide will take on a different complexion depending on the nature of the work it addresses, so an evaluation of a fundamentally strong manuscript with a good story, engaging characters, and a terrific narrative voice is going to look different from an evaluation of something that has none of these attributes.
+What we promise is our best effort to be thorough, honest, fair in our analysis, and to provide valuable feedback regardless of the state of the manuscript or the level of experience of the author.

 Some of the questions we ask ourselves as we read to assess the appeal of a book’s premise and the strength of a story, characters, writing, pace, etc., are largely consistent from manuscript to manuscript.
 Others are more specific to the story itself, the genre, the age group, or the author’s publishing goals.